mattbocosoft/presentation-swift/control-flow.md

 }
 ```

+Swift's switch case control flow statement is exhaustive, meaning that every case needs to be considered either explictly or via the 'default' catch-all.

+###Control Transfers

+Control transfer statements include **break**, **continue**, and **return** work just like they do in most programming languages. **Break** leaves the current control-flow statement, **continue** return to the first line of the control-flow statement instead of leaving it entirely, and **return** returns from the current function with an optional value.

-For more information about control flow in Swift, including really cool handling of Tuples, check out the chapter on [Control Flow](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ControlFlow.html) in Apple's Swift Book.
+For more information about control flow in Swift, including special handling of Tuples in switch statements and labeled statments check out the chapter on [Control Flow](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ControlFlow.html) in Apple's Swift Book.